 Wednesday, November 21, 2007

-Design firms and ad agencies that work with environmental groups
+Green Design: Designers, studios, and ad agencies that work with environmental groups and green companies

 a5 Group Inc. size: boutique location: Chicago IL, St. Louis MO, and Grand Rapids MI clients include:Green By Design, Partners in Amphibian and Reptile Conservation, Environmental Protection Agency